AsPrisc/Priscilla/Research.md

 - Jessica Dawson.
 We are studying whether occluding the eyes with sunglasses affects the way we observe group conversation and whether ADHD-like traits affects this.

+- Jack Mitchell.
+We are investigating the bodily knowledge and perception in humans.

 - Dr. Lilia Albores-Gallo. we are studying cognitive impairments in ADHD, ASD and ADHD +ASD.